yimingyinqwqq/cs425/mp2/README.md

 # CS425-MP2

+This is implementation of a membership list. process.cpp is the main membership list implementation.

 ## How to compile and run our code
 clone the repo first then compile `introducer.cpp` and `process.cpp` by